 Ionada’s Membrane Decarbonization system combines proven chemical absorption processes with porous ceramic tube membranes to remove carbon dioxide from flue gas without creating a throwaway sludge product.

 Carbon dioxide is separated from exhaust gas and captured by an absorbent solution passing through hollow ceramic membranes made of alumina.

 This material provides high absorption efficiency and durability in the hot and corrosive exhaust environment, and has an estimated minimum service life of 10 years.

-Ionada’s membrane CO2 scrubber utilizes amines for the removal of CO2 from the exhaust.
+Ionada’s membrane CO2 absorber utilizes proven amines absorbents for the removal of gases from the exhaust gases.
 Cold Amines solutions are circulated in the membrane contactor to bind CO2.
 The binding is reversed at higher temperatures.

 CO2 + 2 HOCH2CH2NH2 ↔ HOCH2CH2NH3+ + HOCH2CH2NH(CO2−)

 Sequestering, CO2-enhanced oil recovery, tertiary recovery methods.
 Ideal locations are oil reserves greater than 2,500 m in depth.